keboola/component-email-smtp-sender/component_config/component_short_description.md

-SMTP (Simple Mail Transfer Protocol) is the backbone of email communication, facilitating the transfer of messages between email servers.
-It ensures reliable delivery of emails across networks, powering global communication seamlessly.
+SMTP (Simple Mail Transfer Protocol) is the backbone of email communication, enabling the transfer of messages between servers and ensuring reliable email delivery across networks.